Persons Employed in a U.S. Possession/Territory - FUTA

 - Those that do not have their own governments and their own tax systems (Midway Island, Wake Island, Palmyra Island, Howland Island, Johnston Island, Baker Island, Kingman Reef, Jarvis Island, and other U.S. islands, cays, and reefs that are not part of any of the fifty states).

-Wages paid to U.S. citizens, resident aliens, and nonresident aliens employed in both groups of U.S. territories shown above are generally subject to FUTA tax under the same conditions that would apply to U.S. citizens employed in the United States.
+Among the employers listed in all the territories in both paragraphs 1 and 2 above, only those employers who pay wages to U.S. citizens, resident aliens, and nonresident aliens employed in Puerto Rico or the U.S. Virgin Islands are subject to U.S. FUTA tax under the same conditions that would apply to U.S. citizens employed in the United States.
 However, certain types of services are exempt from FUTA taxes.

 Certain Compensation Exempt From FUTA Taxes